lisanneblok/MyanmarEQ2025/README.md

 ## Areas of Interest
    ![Areas of Interest](images/Areas_Of_Interest.png)
-   Defined in `AreasOfInterest.png`, encompassing the most severely affected districts.

 ## Data & Methods
 The project utilizes pre- and post-event satellite imagery, machine learning-based classification, and crowdsourced tagging to identify and categorize building damage levels across affected regions.